zsoltibv/ISSTracker-Angular/README.md

 ## About the project

-International Space Station Tracker made using Angular.
+International Space Station Tracker made using Angular(tracking real time, pretty high accuracy).
 Used Input/Output Decorators, Components, Services and Http requests.

 ## Resources Used